 When you’re using dried shrimp, always soak it a little first, then when you’re ready to combine your salad, dry it off thoroughly, and pound it in your mortar and pestle.
 If you’ve not used a mortar and pestle before, we have a few tips.

-Next, we recommend making your Cambodian teuk trey (fish sauce) dressing –which consists of lime juice, fish sauce, finely chopped birds-eye chillies and garlic cloves, salt, and sugar, as the flavours are always more rounded if they’re allowed to sit and meld together.
+Next, we recommend making your Cambodian teuk trey (fish sauce) dressing – which consists of lime juice, fish sauce, finely chopped birds-eye chillies and garlic cloves, salt, and sugar, as the flavours are always more rounded if they’re allowed to sit and meld together.
 The longer you leave it, the better it will taste.

 However, if you’re new to Cambodian cooking or you’re serving guests who are, it’s best to create a separate dressing so, firstly, you can ensure that it’s balanced and to your taste, and to the taste of your guests, and, secondly, so you have some control.

-The fish sauce is the key ingredient with that dressing, so always use a premium quality fish sauce.
-You probably won’t be able to source a Cambodian fish sauce outside the country so look for a Vietnamese or Thai fish sauce in an Asian market or the Asian section of your supermarket in Australia, the UK, Europe or USA.
+You’ll find Southeast Asian fish sauces in an Asian market or the Asian section of your supermarket in Australia, the UK, Europe or USA.
 We love Thailand’s Megachef, as we find it to be one of the most consistent fish sauces in terms of flavour and quality and it’s fairly widely available.

 If you haven’t made a teuk trey dressing or dipping sauce before, I strongly suggest using the minimum suggested measurements (or even half those), then taste and adjust ingredients to suit your own taste.
-I always recommend doing this with any Cambodian or northern Southeast Asian dressings, sauces and pastes you might not have made before.
-One person’s idea of salty can be very different to another’s.

-You’ll also need to pound the smoked dried fish (trey cha-er), which you should also find in an Asian market or Asian supermarket.
+You’ll need to pound the smoked dried fish (trey cha-er), which you should also find in an Asian market or Asian supermarket.
 Look for the small dried smoked fish that are in the image above.
 It’s best to use a wooden mortar and pestle for the fish.
-First, remove the heads, fins and tails, and pull out the spines.

-Pound the remainder of the smoked fish in a mortar with your pestle.
-Pull out and discard the skin which should rise to the surface.
 Then you need to feel around for any fine little bones and other hard bits and pull those out and discard them.
 The last thing you want is for one of those to get lodged in someone’s throat.

 What you’ll be left with in the bottom of the mortar is almost fluffy, ever-so-slightly crunchy dried fish – some of them can be almost like a fish floss in texture – that doesn’t taste like much eaten on its own but is brilliant in the salad.
-Make sure to save a little of this, plus your fresh fragrant herbs, to sprinkle on top of the salad after you combine everything.

 Cambodian Cucumber Salad Recipe for Nhoam Trasak